-- 1. Upon receipt of TPM_STS_x.commandReady, the TPM SHALL prepare to receive a command. - 2.
-When ready, the TPM SHALL set TPM_STS_x.commandReady = 1 and the TPM SHALL set TPM_STS_x.burstCount > 0 to indicate to software that it can begin writing command data to the data FIFO.
+- 1. Upon receipt of TPM_STS_x.commandReady, the TPM SHALL prepare to receive a command. - When ready, the TPM SHALL set TPM_STS_x.commandReady = 1 and the TPM SHALL set TPM_STS_x.burstCount > 0 to indicate to Software that it can begin writing command data to the data FIFO without incurring wait states.
 The TPM MAY set TPM_STS_x.Expect = 1. - 3.
-When the TPM receives the first Byte of the command data, it SHALL set TPM_STS_x.commandReady = 0 and TPM_STS_x.Expect = 1 as an indication to the software that it expects further command data.
-The TPM SHALL use TPM_STS_x.burstCount to indicate to software whether the data FIFO can accept more data. - 4.
+When the TPM receives the first Byte of the command data, it SHALL set TPM_STS_x.commandReady = 0 and TPM_STS_x.Expect = 1 as an indication to the Software that it expects further command data.
+The TPM SHALL use TPM_STS_x.burstCount to indicate to Software whether the data FIFO can accept more data without incurring wait states. - 4.
 The TPM SHALL keep TPM_STS_x.Expect = 1 until it has received all of the data for this command.
-When the TPM reads the last byte of data from its data FIFO the TPM SHALL set TPM STS x.Expect = 0. - 5.
-The TPM MAY ignore TPM STS x.tpmGo until TPM STS x.Expect is set to 0.
+When the TPM reads the last byte of data from its data FIFO the TPM SHALL set TPM_STS_x.Expect = 0. - 5.
+When TPM_STS_x.Expect = 0, the TPM SHALL ignore (drop) any additional data received in the data FIFO. - 6.
+The TPM MAY ignore TPM_STS_x.tpmGo until TPM_STS_x.Expect is set to 0.

-5.5.2.2.2 Data Availability
+6.5.2.2.2 Data Availability

-- When a command completes, the TPM puts the results into the data FIFO, which is read via the TPM_DATA_FIFO_x register.
+When a command completes, the TPM puts the results into the data FIFO, which is read via the TPM_DATA_FIFO_x register.
 Once the TPM has data that can be read, the TPM sets TPM_STS_x.dataAvail = 1 and it remains 1 until all data from the command response are read.
 After the last byte of the response is read, the TPM sets TPM_STS_x.dataAvail = 0.
-The TPM uses TPM_STS_x.burstCount field to throttle the response out of the data FIFO. - After sending a command, the software reads the TPM_STS_x.dataAvail register to see if the response from the TPM is available, indicating a command has completed.
-If the TPM_STS_x.dataAvail field is 1, at least 1 byte of the command response data is available. - 1.
-Upon completing a command the TPM SHALL place the command's response data into the data FIFO. - 2.
-The TPM SHALL set TPM_STS_x.dataAvail = 1 as an indication to the software that the command has completed and data is available to be read from the data FIFO.
-When the last byte of the response data is read from the data FIFO the TPM SHALL set TPM_STS_x.dataAvail = 0. - Note: A value of 1 only indicates that there is at least one byte in the data FIFO; it is not an indicator that the data can be read from the data FIFO.
-I.e., this is not the final indicator to software that it can begin reading from the data FIFO.
-Software must also wait until TPM_STS_x.burstCount > 0, see below. - 3.
-The TPM SHALL set TPM_STS_x.burstCount > 0 to indicate to software that it can begin reading the response data from the data FIFO.
-Once the software has started to read the response from the data FIFO, the TPM SHALL use TPM_STS_x.burstCount as an indicator to software that data is available in the data FIFO.
+The TPM uses TPM_STS_x.burstCount field to throttle the response out of the data FIFO.

+After sending a command, the Software reads the TPM_STS_x.dataAvail register to see if the response from the TPM is available, indicating a command has completed.
+If the TPM_STS_x.dataAvail field is 1, at least 1 byte of the command response data is available.

+- 1. Upon completing a command, the TPM SHALL place the command's response data in the data FIFO. - 2.
+The TPM SHALL set TPM_STS_x.dataAvail = 1 as an indication to the Software that the command has completed and data is available to be read from the data FIFO.
+When the last byte of the response data is read from the data FIFO the TPM SHALL set TPM_STS_x.dataAvail = 0.

+Note: A value of 1 indicates only that there is at least one byte in the data FIFO; it is not an indicator that the data can be read from the data FIFO.
+I.e., this is not the final indicator to Software that it can begin reading from the data FIFO.
+Software should also wait until TPM_STS_x.burstCount > 0, if avoiding wait states, see below.

+3. The TPM SHALL set TPM_STS_x.burstCount > 0 to indicate to Software that it can begin reading the response data from the data FIFO without incurring wait states.
+Once the Software has started to read the response from the data FIFO, the TPM SHALL use TPM_STS_x.burstCount as an indicator to Software that data is available in the data FIFO.

-5.5.2.3 Interface Specific Aborts
+6.5.2.3 Interface Specific Aborts

-5.5.2.3.1 Command Aborts
+6.5.2.3.1 Command Aborts